he-actlab/chameleon/README.md

 # Chameleon: Adaptive Code Optimization for Expedited Deep Neural Network Compilation
-# (CURRENTLY UNDERGOING CLEAN-UP)

 This repository contains the code for "Chameleon: Adaptive Code Optimization for Expedited Deep Neural Network Compilation" in ICLR 2020.
+It is undergoing integration to the main branch of Apache TVM Project.

 Previous appraches for automated optimizing compilation of deep neural networks relay on either Traditional Compilation Heuristics, Genetic Algorithms, or other Stochastic Methods.
 However, these methods suffer from frequent costly hardware measurements rendering them not only too time consuming but also suboptimal.
 We develop and Adaptive approach to replace current methods.